Multi-Channel Product Feed Management: One Source, Multiple Destinations

 This is where most brands start making mistakes.
 Not because they're careless, but because manual multi-channel feed management doesn't scale.
 The common failure modes:

-- New products missing from a channel — You added 20 new products to Shopify but only exported the updated feed to Google Shopping, not Meta or TikTok.
+New products missing from a channel — You added 20 new products to Shopify but only exported the updated shopify feed to Google Shopping, not Meta or TikTok.

 What Centralized Feed Management Looks Like